Stoughton DUI Attorney | Norfolk County OUI Attorneys

 - Held Without Bail: While rare, it is possible to find yourself held without bail – meaning that you will be sent to the jail until your next court date.
 This can only occur in two circumstances: (1) If you have an open case, or (2) if you this is your third or greater offense.
 Just because you may be held without bail doesn’t mean that you will be.
 However, it is important that you contact an experienced Stoughton Criminal Defense Attorney to ensure that you put yourself in the best possible position.
 However, it is important that you contact an experienced Stoughton Criminal Defense Attorney to ensure that you put yourself in the best possible position.

-Stoughton DUI Lawyer James G. DeGiacomo has handled thousands of arraignments in Massachusetts, and is able to evaluate each situation to determine what risks you face.
+Stoughton DUI Lawyers James G. DeGiacomo and Sergey Mikhlin have handled thousands of arraignments in Massachusetts, and are able to evaluate each situation to determine what risks you face.

-James G. DeGiacomo is an experienced Stoughton DUI Attorney who has successfully defended many clients in the Stoughton District Court.
-If you were arrested for DUI or OUI in the Stoughton area, call James G. DeGiacomo right away.
-He is available 24/7 at (617) 941-3666 for free consultations.
+James G. DeGiacomo and Sergey Mikhlin are experienced Stoughton DUI Attorneys who have successfully defended many clients in the Stoughton District Court.
+If you were arrested for DUI or OUI in the Stoughton area, call DeGiacomo & Mikhlin, P.C. right away.
+They are available 24/7 at (617) 941-3666 for free consultations.